SuperFlyTV/sofie-demo-blueprints/README.md

 ## Development

-This project builds with webpack and can auto upload on successful compilation.
+This project builds with Rollup (via [sofie-blueprint-tools](https://github.com/SuperFlyTV/sofie-blueprint-tools)) and can auto-upload on successful compilation.

 ### Quick Start for Development